johnnyruz/OctoPrint-OctoVox/extras/octovox.md

 using your unique printer API key.
 This is NOT your OctoPrint API key!
 At no point will you need to provide your OctoPrint API key or Url, and you do not need to expose your server to the public.

-Currently, the Octovox service stores the following information which can be retrieved by Alexa:
+Currently, the OctoVox service stores the following information which can be retrieved by Alexa:
 - Registration Email Address
 - Printer Name
 - Encrypted Printer Key Value